ioncoincore/ioncore.xyz/_posts/en/pages/faq/2016-02-15-contributing-core-guidelines.md

 Release Policy
 --------------

-The project leader is the release manager for each Ion Core release.
+The project leader is the release manager for each 🗺️Ion Core 👯👯 👛 release.